 * special presentations such as unity candle, rose, sand, etc. (materials supplied by couple)

 * translation of any or entire ceremony into French or Spanish

 * set wedding playlist on iPhone or IPod and played on Bose speaker (upon request and site permitting)

 * same day rehearsal

 additional fees apply for:

-– live streaming of the ceremony may be possible to a relative who cannot be present via Skype or other video conferencing service
+– live streaming of the ceremony may be possible to a relative who cannot be present via Zoom.

-– premarital counseling (usually 1-3 one hour sessions)
+– premarital counselling (usually 1-3 one hour sessions)